Odd Laplace operator

 Lemma 3

-For any point , a fixed positive integer , and a smooth
+, a fixed positive integer

-function on , exists an open neighborhood of , such that can be extended
+, exists an open neighborhood

-from to a function on such that the derivative of along the flux of
+such that the derivative of

-has zero of the order on .
+has zero of the order

 Proof Direct computation in coordinates.
 Let us choose some Darboux coordinates